 Meanwhile, the business model for cyberattackers is attractive.
 Bad actors can use the same attacks over and over across a worldwide list of targets, and the tools used in attacks can be relatively inexpensive or free to acquire-and highly profitable when executed properly.
 For example, a denial-of-service attack can be "outsourced" from a criminal provider or even acquired as a free, open-source tool found simply by searching for "DoS tool."
-One company's annual skim of the dark web found that the credentials to access a bank account with a minimum balance of \$2,000 would set a small-time criminal back a mere \$65.
-At the scale of businesses, a hacker can purchase a distributed denial-of-service attack against premium protected websites for only \$200.
+One company's annual skim of the dark web found that the credentials to access a bank account with a minimum balance of \$2,000 would set a small-time criminal back a mere \$65.16 At the scale of businesses, a hacker can purchase a distributed denial-of-service attack against premium protected websites for only \$200.17 a zero-trust architecture have an average of \$1 million less in breach costs.
+The same study found serious returns on investment at companies that fully deployed security Al and automation, as well as incident response teams who were practiced and prepared to respond.18

 When it comes to defense, the economics is reversed.
 Information security is traditionally expensive, and it is difficult to demonstrate return on investment (ROI) for cyberattack prevention, but there is some hope: new tools and methods are emerging.
-A 2022 study conducted by IBM found that organizations that have implemented a zero-trust architecture have an average of \$1 million less in breach costs.
-The same study found serious returns on investment at companies that fully deployed security AI and automation, as well as incident response teams who were practiced and prepared to respond.
+A 2022 study conducted by IBM found that organizations that have implemented

 There are costs and challenges associated with building and implementing a strong security program, and reporting and estimation on ROI is getting better every day.
 The sections covering Principles 4 and 5, as well as Tool F, describe how organizations can now perform more robust, empirical, and economics-based cyber-risk assessments as well as minimize the impact of successful breaches.
 By understanding cyber risk through the lens of ROI, organizations can better measure the impact of various attacks on their business.
-Such methods lead to a clearer calculaTechnologies such as mobile, cloud computing, and artificial intelligence can yield significant cost savings and business efficiencies, but they can also create major security concerns if implemented haphazardly.

-tion of the organization's cyber-risk appetite, which in turn supports the development of a more informed strategy and enhances the ability of the board to oversee security efforts.
+Such methods lead to a clearer calculation of the organization's cyber-risk appetite, which in turn supports the development of a more informed strategy and enhances the ability of the board to oversee security efforts.
 Board members need to ensure that management is fully engaged in making sure the organization's systems are as resilient and sophisticated as economically feasible and that they are apportioned to the risk.